snarkhunter/oofcanvas/README.md

     a [`Color`](#color).

-## Appendix: Adding new CanvasItem subclasses
+## Appendix: Adding New CanvasItem Subclasses

 New `CanvasItem` subclasses can be derived in C++ from `CanvasItem`, `CanvasShape`, or `CanvasFillableShape`.
 A `CanvasShape`  is a